syed-usman/kubernetes-infra/docs/README.md

 In this document, I will (attempt to) explain each part of the solution, and showcase my thinking process.
+Below you will also find answers to questions from the task.

 # Part 0 - Setup